PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

         // free memory
         m_vertices.Dispose();
         m_triangles.Dispose();
+        m_uvs.Dispose();
         m_vertexIndex.Dispose();
         m_triangleIndex.Dispose();
     }
 ```

 If you run this you should see a chunk as before!
 YESSSSS!!!!!!!!!!
-Now even though we haven't actually benefitted from using the JobSystem in this example, it lays the groundwork for week 3, where we will be drawing a lot of chunks using the job system.
+Now even though we haven't actually benefited from using the JobSystem in this example, it lays the groundwork for week 4, where we will be drawing a lot of chunks using the job system.

+# NOTE TO SELF
+thinking of just doing week 4 right here.